Hyperpilotio/analyzer-ui/README.md

 ### Instructions (with yarn)
 - `yarn install`
-- `yarn dev-sizing` (or `yarn dev`) to start developing sizing analysis UI
+- `yarn dev-server` to start webpack fro server side code
-- OR `yarn dev-interference` to start developing interference analysis UI
+- `yarn dev` to start dev server

 #### With npm
 - `npm install`
-- `npm run dev-sizing` (or `npm run dev`) to start developing sizing analysis UI
+- `npm run server-dev` to start webpack for server side code
-- `npm run dev-interference` to start developing interference analysis UI
+- `npm run dev` to start server with webpack dev mode and client code webpack bundling

 ### Configurations
 These apps will have to be connected with analyzer service, you can configure the URL of analyzer service inside `config.json` (default assuming analyzer running at `localhost:5000`)

 ### Building (production bundle)
 - `yarn build` or `npm run build`
-- `yarn serve-interference` or `yarn serve-sizing` to serve the app
+- `yarn serve` to serve the app

 ### Files description:
 - `package.json`: Dependencies and useful scripts